QuantumChange/StartingWithOpenCV/README.md

 # About This Reposit

 As we all know openCV is a great library in python for image processing.
-These jupyter notebooks will give a quick start with openCV image processing.
+These jupyter notebooks will give a quick start for openCV image processing.

 ImageRecon.ipynb will be the first notebook to start.